-This Frequently Asked Questions section provides answers to basic questions about the microbiologial collections of the BCCM consortium and their activities.
-If you do not find an answer to your question, please ask us via the feedback form or contact the specific collection.
+This Frequently Asked Questions section provides answers to basic questions about the microbiological collections of the BCCM consortium and their activities.
+If you do not find an answer to your question, please contact us.

 - Are certificates provided for strains that were ordered?